Fire District Uses LTE to Connect CAD System & Reduce Response Time & IT Man-Hours

 Clackamas Fire doesn’t have enough manpower to frequently and manually adjust the wireless networking device aboard each vehicle, so another important checkbox for the IT team was a cloud management platform.

-Clackamas Fire deployed 38 of Cradlepoint’s COR Series in-vehicle routers, all of which are managed remotely through Cradlepoint NetCloud Manager.
-The agency has found that the consistency of Internet uptime allows the CAD system to remain up-to-date and consistently make sure first responders are in the right place at the right time.
+Clackamas Fire deployed Cradlepoint NetCloud Service for mobile, including routing, GPS and telematics integration, and cloud configuration and troubleshooting.
+The agency has found that the consistency of Internet uptime allows the CAD system to remain up to date and consistently make sure first responders are in the right place at the right time.

-CONSTANT 4G LTE CONNECTIVITY FOR HIGHLY RELIABLE GPS TRACKING
+CONSTANT LTE CONNECTIVITY FOR HIGHLY RELIABLE GPS TRACKING

 “In the past, we used integrated Air Cards to connect our Mobile Data Computers (MDCs), and they were constantly disconnecting because of the older 2G and 3G technology.
 Today, with Cradlepoint in-vehicle solutions, cellular connectivity is more consistent in our fire vehicles,” said Horst.